tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 ## Outro

 It's getting late, and I've got to get up early tomorrow.
-There are more examples to run, and the whole draft is there for you.
-I hope these couple of examples I picked up from there did pique your interest!
+The design draft is there for you to read, but I hope these examples did pique your interest.

+Until next time!